Feeling Drained? Choose the Right Battery for Your Trolling Motor

 Cranking batteries prefer a constant charge and provide a large burst of energy to start a motor.

-Deep cycle batteries prefer to discharge low, then recharge back up.
+Deep-cycle batteries prefer to discharge low and then recharge back up.
 Much like a phone or tablet, they like to go up and down with their power levels.
 Due to this nature, a deep cycle can last a long time frame on a single charge.

 Without beating a dead horse, deep cycle batteries are best because they're designed for the high power demands of today's electric trolling motors.
 They can handle being discharged down, then recharged at the end of the day, whereas cranking batteries hate this.